 - Credit counseling: Any information about your participation (or non-participation) in a credit counseling program will not affect your credit score.

-- Soft credit inquiries: “Soft” inquiries are not counted in your credit score.
-Soft inquiries include:
+- Soft credit inquiries: “Soft” inquiries do not affect your credit score and include:

 - Consumer-initiated inquiries, such as checking your own credit report.

-- Promotional inquiries, such as creditors checking your report so they can extend a pre-approved credit offer to you.
+- Promotional inquiries, such as to extend a pre-approved credit offer.

 - Administrative inquiries, such as when a current lender reviews your account with them.